-The Office of Accommodative Services, through its work and advocacy, provides services to students needing accommodations.
-These provide faculty with their accommodative service forms and faculty provide student midterm progress reports to the Office of Accommodative Services.
+Hours of operation for student services can be found on the College website.
+The Office of Accommodative Services, as an advocate for students, provides services to students needing accommodations.
+Accommodative services provide faculty with their accommodative service forms and faculty provide student midterm progress reports to the Office of Accommodative Services.
 Programs that provide educational support services for students are located in the Student Support Services and Administration Building (Bldg.
 2000).
+The hours for student services are available on the College website.

 Students can register for classes online or in person.
 Students can also access their class schedules online.
-Alternative access for students with disabilities may be requested through the Office of Accommodative Services.